RareSkills/blog/ethclient-golang/ethclient-golang.md

     "github.com/ethereum/go-ethereum/ethclient"
 )

-// estimateGas tries estimates the suggested amount of gas that required to execute a given transaction.
+// estimateGas tries to estimate the suggested amount of gas that is required to execute a given transaction.

 func estimateGas(rpcUrl, from, to, data string, value uint64) uint64 {